 What are the Symptoms of Hormonal Imbalance?

 The actual symptoms of hormonal imbalances depend on which specific gland is affected.
+Since hormones play an important role in the chemical coordination of the body, the imbalance of hormones can have a wide variety of symptoms.
 The symptoms of more common causes of hormonal imbalance include:

 - Difficulty in sleeping